 We use a combination of external and internal research and data to support the strategy.
 We have a data quality framework which includes validation checks, governance on models and change process with appropriate controls.
-We aim to supplement external data through the use of additional data providers and internal research and due diligence on a best endeavours basis.
+The sustainable objectives are not limited by data limitations as we aim to supplement external data through the use of additional data providers and internal research and due diligence on a best endeavours basis.
 We assess data providers based on coverage, quality of their methodology, and data quality checks.